tlkv/nodejs-rest-service/README.md

 cd nodejs2022Q2-service
 git checkout logging
 npm i
-(make .env file from .env.example if the former is not present)
+(make .env file from .env.example if .env is not present)

 npm run docker:compose
 OR